-Immunotherapy is the use of drugs that mimic components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease is rapidly evolving, especially in the field of cancer treatment.
+Immunotherapy is the use of drugs that mimic or modify components of the immune system (such as tumor antigens and immune checkpoints—see also Overview of the Immune System) to fight disease.
+Immunotherapy is rapidly evolving, especially in the field of cancer treatment.

 Several types (classes) of immunotherapeutic drugs have been developed.
-One of the most common classes is monoclonal antibodies.
+Some of the most common classes are

 Monoclonal antibodies (mAbs) are antibodies that are produced in a laboratory from living cells that have been altered to produce the desired antibody.
 When injected into a person's bloodstream, they act like the antibodies produced in the human body.
 Monoclonal antibodies are usually designed to attack cancer cells or the substances that cause inflammation in disorders such as rheumatoid arthritis.

 Monoclonal antibodies are used to do the following: